AlgoMaster Logo

 Intuition

-Here's a clever observation: if you sort the array of strings lexicographically, the first and last strings in the sorted order are the most different from each other.
-Any prefix that's common to both of these "extreme" strings must also be common to every string in between.
+If you sort the array of strings lexicographically, the first and last strings in sorted order are the two that differ earliest.
+Any prefix common to both of these extremes must also be common to every string between them.

-Why?
-Because sorting arranges strings by their characters from left to right.
-If the first sorted string starts with "fl" and the last sorted string also starts with "fl", then every string between them must also start with "fl".
-So instead of checking all n strings, we just sort and compare two.
+This holds because sorting orders strings by their characters from left to right.
+If the first sorted string starts with "fl" and the last sorted string also starts with "fl", then every string between them starts with "fl" too, otherwise it would have sorted before the first or after the last.
+So instead of comparing all n strings, sort once and compare two.

 Algorithm